 There are at least two sexual practices we do

-not talk about but which perhaps constitute the greatest secret sins of our
+not talk about but which perhaps constitute the greatest secret vices of our

 time.
-These sexual habits are anal sex and masturbation.
+These sexual habits are anal sex and excessive and compulsive masturbation.
 There is even another

 great secret sexual problem that may well be an outcome of the first two

 We are now learning that there are a surprising number of